MacNite/hive-pal/apps/ai-app/readme.md

       - ollama
 ```

-After running the container for the first time you have to download the model:
+After running the container for the first time you have to download the model.
+The model has a size of about 6 GB so the download may take some time.

 ```js
 curl http://serverip:11434/api/pull -d '{